United States military buildup in the Caribbean during Operation Southern Spear: Venezuela

 After USS Gravely arrived in Trinidad and Tobago on 26 October, Venezuela condemned that country's joint drills with the US, referring to them as a "military provocation", and withdrew from an energy agreement it had established with the island nation in 2015.
 Vice President Delcy Rodríguez claimed without evidence that Venezuela had captured a group of mercenaries "with direct information of the American intelligence agency" whose goal was to carry out a false flag attack in the region.
-Venezuela's Minister of the Interior Diosdado Cabello said on 27 October the captured cell was four members "financed by the CIA" who had plans to blame Venezuela for an attack on the Gravely.
-No specifics on the captured were given; Agence France-Presse stated that: "Venezuela regularly claims to have arrested US-backed mercenaries working to destabilize Maduro's administration."
+Minister of the Interior Diosdado Cabello said on 27 October the captured cell was four members "financed by the CIA" who had plans to blame Venezuela for an attack on the Gravely.
+No specifics on the captured were given; Agence France-Presse stated that "Venezuela regularly claims to have arrested US-backed mercenaries working to destabilize Maduro's administration."

-Government officials announced in late October that surveillance cameras would be deployed at a large scale, and VenApp, an application used during the 2024 Venezuelan political crisis to facilitate citizens reporting on each other's activities, would be reactivated to allow reporting to authorities of "everything they see and everything they hear, 24 hours a day".
+Government officials announced in late October that surveillance cameras would be deployed at a large scale, and VenApp, an application used during the 2024 Venezuelan political crisis to enable citizens to report on each other's activities, would be reactivated to allow reporting to authorities of "everything they see and everything they hear, 24 hours a day".

 Venezuelan opposition leader María Corina Machado said the deployment encouraged "tens and tens of thousands" of Venezuelans to join an underground movement aiming to overthrow Maduro.
 Machado said that the 2024 Venezuelan presidential election gave a mandate for regime change, though she said that regime change was the responsibility of Venezuelans rather than of the US.